xNok/slack-go-demo-socketmode/docs/1_go_1_16_embeded.md

 ## Overview

-Golang 1.16 new package `embed` manages static assets, embedding them in the application binary and letting you use them easily.
-Any files from a package or package subdirectory can be "embedded" and retrieved as a variable of type `string` or `bytes[]`.
+Golang 1.16 new package `embed` helps you manage static assets, embedding them in the application binary and making them easy to use.
+Any files from a package or package subdirectory can be embedded and retrieved as a variable of type `string` or `bytes[]`.

 ```
 import _ "embed"